Jotheeswari2025/GoodCabs_Project/README.md

  trips_db and targets_db are the 2 dbs used to connect sql and powerbi to provide insights.

 **Datamodel**
-   I used star schema to connect tables having city table as fact table and joining other tables with city_id column and attached screenshot
+   I used star schema to connect tables having city table as fact table and joining other tables with city_id column

+**Tools used**
+  SQL
+  PowerBI
+  Excel